bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/bes-computer.md

 # relay server flag of &lt;bes computer&gt; : boolean

-Returns `True` iff the result of the &#39;BES Relay Server Installed&#39; property for the specified computer indicates that the BES Relay is installed.
+Returns `True` if the result of the &#39;BES Relay Server Installed&#39; property for the specified computer indicates that the BES Relay is installed.

 # relay server of &lt;bes computer&gt; : string